AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 ** 11 - Closing Thoughts **
 - How to get management on board?
 	- "Attract bees with honey".
-Lunch and learns, give presentations, share reports about secu
+Lunch and learns, give presentations, share reports about security issues relevant to your org.
+Create POCs of the problems you're concerned with.
+	- OR, get passive-aggressive.
+Create a "Risk Sign Off doc" that outlines all of the business risk and outstanding vulnerabilities, then ask for a C-suite signoff that they accept the risk.
+No one will ever sign it.
+- How to get engineers on board?
+	-